 As previously discussed, the proposal seeks demolition of existing and construction of a centre based child care facility.
-The proposal seeks high quality landscape embellishment and has been designed with an appropriate finished floor level and stormwater disposal.
+The proposal seeks high quality landscape embellishment and has been designed with appropriate amenity and form.
 In this regard, no unacceptable unreasonable natural environmental impacts are generated by this proposal.